How I ended up building my University’s Schedule

 1. Pulled data directly from a Google Sheet

-2. Parsed a super messy spreadsheet format into usable data
+2. Parsed a somewhat irregular spreadsheet format into structured data

-4. Mapped each cell to the right spot in the schedule
+4. Mapped each cell to the appropriate place on the calendar

 Cell mapping represented as a javascript object

-I wrote a custom parser that treated every cell like a little puzzle.
-The spreadsheet format wasn’t designed for machines, so I had to get clever with regexes and dynamic row/column mapping.
+To achieve this, I wrote a custom parser that treated every cell as a small puzzle.
+The spreadsheet wasn’t designed for programmatic use, so I had to combine regular expressions with dynamic row/column mapping to extract the data reliably.

 export async function loadTable(selectedFaculty) {